Thomas-de-Bock/MapleDebugger/README.md

-MapleDebugger is a 64-bit ELF debugger for Linux.
+MapleDebugger is a lightweight 64-bit ELF debugger for Linux.

 ## Starting
 `Maple inputfile` to start the debugger, breaking on the first instruction.